 He is an Honorary Member of the UK Faculty of Public Health.

 Jude is Deputy Director of the Gibson Institute for Food, Farming and the Environment and course convenor for the Master’s in Leadership for Sustainable Development at Queen’s University Belfast.
-She has many years’ experience in education and activism around environmental and rural development issues in Northern Ireland
+She has many years’ experience in education and activism around environmental and rural development issues in Northern Ireland.
+In October 2022, Jude reduced her Queen’s commitment to one day a week, in part to work on more Macroscopia projects.

 Jeni studied at Queens University, Belfast and worked as a GP in North Belfast for 35 years.
 Among other roles she was chair of the Northern Ireland Council of the Royal College of GP’s.
 She was involved in teaching both medical students, nurses, and doctors in training.

 She was involved in establishing Corran Integrated School in Larne and served as both Vice Chair and Chair of the Board of Governors.
-Currently she is Chair of Whitehead Small World Group which supports refugees and asylum seekers in the area.
+She was the founder Chair of Whitehead Small World Group which supports refugees and asylum seekers in the area.
 She is secretary of Jubilee Community Benefit Farm which is Northern Ireland’s first community owned farm and of Whitehead Storehouse, the local foodbank.
 She is Area Minister for Ireland for a lay order of Franciscans (TSSF) and is involved in the local Church of Ireland.

-Jeni has 2 grown up children and a delightful granddaughter with another grandchild expected.
+Jeni has 2 grown up children and two delightful grandchildren.
+She has recently located to Scotland.

 Julie manages the money.
 She is an FCCA qualified accountant with complementary governance and administrative experience.
 She has worked mainly with health, social care, welfare and environmental Third Sector organisations.